Burnsoft/Settings-Swipe/README.markdown

 I've not yet upgraded to the latest 5.0 betas, but I'm told that these shortcuts will **no longer work** in future firmware releases.

+##Enhancement request

-(When I submitted an enhancement request via Bugreporter mine wasn't the first, **10380471 is the original ID**, please duplicate if you feel your app would benefit from this functionality)
+I had submitted an enhancement request to allow notification centre to be used as a way to launch another application.
+Mine wasn't the first they had received, so please duplicate if you feel your app would benefit from this functionality.
+**10380471 is the original ID**

 ##History